-SI-BONE, INC. Annual Meeting of Stockholders June 16, 2020 10:00 a.m.
+SI-BONE, INC. Annual Meeting of Stockholders June 10, 2021 8:00 a.m.
 Pacific Time This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Jeffrey R. Dunn and Laura A. Francis, and each of them, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of stock of SI-BONE, Inc. which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of SI-BONE, Inc. to be held at the offices of Cooley LLP at 3175 Hanover St., Palo Alto, CA 94304 and virtually via live webcast at www.virtualshareholdermeeting.com/SIBN2020, on Tuesday, June 16, 2020, at 10:00 a.m., Pacific Time, and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the following matters and in accordance with the following instructions, with discretionary authority as to any and all other matters that may properly come before the meeting.
+The undersigned hereby appoints Laura A. Francis and Anshul Maheshwari, and each of them, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of stock of SI-BONE, Inc. which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of SI-BONE, Inc. to be held virtually via live webcast at www.virtualshareholdermeeting.com/SIBN2021, on Thursday, June 10, 2021, at 8:00 a.m., Pacific Time, and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the following matters and in accordance with the following instructions, with discretionary authority as to any and all other matters that may properly come before the meeting.